loldonut/dotfiles/README.md

 My dotfiles, managed by using stow

-This can also compatible with Termux.
+This is also compatible with Termux.

 ## Install